mtov/engsoftmoderna/en/chapter1.md

 8\.
 Refactoring is a code transformation that preserves behavior.
 What is the meaning of the expression *preserve behavior*?
-In practice, what restriction does it impose on refactoring operations?
+In practice, what restriction does it impose on refactoring activities?

 9\.
-Give examples of Type A (*Acute* or critical) and Type B (*Business* or commercial) systems that you've interacted with.
+Give examples of Type A (*Acute* or critical) and Type B (*Business*) systems that you've interacted with.

 10\.
 Give examples of Type C (Casual) systems that you've developed.

 11\.
 In 2015, it was revealed that millions of cars manufactured by a major automobile company emitted pollutants within legal standards only during laboratory tests.
-However, under normal usage conditions, the cars released higher levels of pollutants to enhance performance.
+Under normal usage conditions, the cars released higher levels of pollutants to enhance performance.
 That is, the code included a decision structure like the following one (merely